Cuba

 Marina Los Morros Customs & Immigration 4.3 ★

-Place marker mentions: required documents, fees or payments, visitor visa requirements and official boardings.
+Place details mention: required documents, fees or payments, visitor visa requirements and official inspections.

 Notes for mariners